 Jonathan Drury, founder.

-Diagnosed with ‘Asperger Syndrome’ and ADHD in 2014, Jonathan has a Post-graduate Certificate in Autism Spectrum and is studying Coaching & Mentoring at Masters level.
+Diagnosed with ‘Asperger Syndrome’ and ADHD in 2014, Jonathan has a BA (Hons) Contemporary Fine Art, a Post-graduate Certificate in Autism Spectrum and is studying Coaching & Mentoring at Masters level.

 He has a professional background in socially engaged art for personal development (via a combination of art, philosophy and dialogue).
 He has decades of experience in spirituality-based disciplines and self-improvement methods, and a lifetime of experience of autism, applied in various settings with a wide range of people.
 His operates a range of services under Flowstates Consulting Ltd, an organisation which also incorporates coaching & mentoring and is soon to become a social enterprise.